amir734jj/cs655-lecture-notes/src/lab02/note.marp.md

 ### Lexer > Regex

-- Lexers use Regular expressions.
+- Lexers use Regular expressions
 - regular expression is greedy meaning that: longest match always!
 - use negative rule to prevent non-greedy behavior: `\"[^"]\"`
 - in ANTLR there is a designated non-greedy operator `?` (e.g. `+?`, `*?`, or `??`)